 - Butter knife, small offset spatula, or flat sandwich spreader

 - Glue gun (optional, only if you don't plan on eating the house)

-- Assorted candy
+- Assorted candies and decorations

 - Cans and cartons to prop up the panels during assembly

 Follow recipe directions to make, cut, and bake your gingerbread house pieces.
 To ensure they're truly firm enough to build with, you can leave them in your oven as it cools to give them extra time to dry out.

 Visualize the "yard."
 Will you have a walkway?
 Trees?
 A fence?
 Or you might like to set the house at an angle instead of squared up.

 - Start by laying the panels down on the base with the four corners touching, as though the house was flattened from the inside out.
 That forms a rectangle where the house will stand when the panels are put together.
 Trace the rectangle with a line of royal icing.
 This helps the panels meet at right angles when you "glue" them together, and provides extra stability.

 - To assemble, you'll use royal icing to "glue" a side panel to the back panel.
 Stand up a side panel in the line of royal icing you traced along its base.
 Apply a generous amount of icing to the vertical edge that will touch the back panel.

 - Stand up the back panel in the line of royal icing you traced along its base, so the back panel and and the side panel meet and are held together by icing .
 Hold in place until the icing firms up.
 (You can use a hair dryer on the "cool" setting to help speed things along.)
 Use cans and cartons to support the panels while they dry.